Bobscorn/text-sub/feature_list.md

     - bubbles and debris created on impact that float upwards

     - impact points should break off and float. all components should do this

+    - linear and angular velocity determined by number of fully powered thrusters

 ## STRETCH GOALS ##